-In accordance with regulations, BNP Paribas Asset Management Belgium (“BNPP AM Belgium”) provides information about itself, its management company services and the ancillary investment services it offers.
-BNPP AM Belgium offices are located at the following adress:
+In accordance with regulations, BNP PARIBAS ASSET MANAGEMENT France, Belgian branch (“BNPP AM Belgian Branch”) provides information about itself, its management company services and the ancillary investment services it offers.
+BNPP AM Belgian Branch offices are located at the following address:

 This brochure is intended to provide the required level of information on our firm and on the financial services we provide as well as the relevant financial instruments and their related risks.

-If information included in this brochure seems unclear or in case of any questions, please do not hesitate to contact BNPP AM Belgium.
+If information included in this brochure seems unclear or in case of any questions, please do not hesitate to contact BNPP AM Belgian Branch.

 We remain at your service to answer any questions you may have in relation to our rules of conduct as well as in relation to the different types of services and financial instruments we provide.